 Try to check willrobotstakemyjob.com to see predictions of the future of work.

-Mental health has always been a taboo subject before, which is still visible today due to the stigma for people consulting mental health professionals.
+Mental health has always been taboo in the past, which is still visible today due to the stigma of people consulting mental health professionals.

-However, millennials and Gen Zs are now more comfortable talking about their mental health and finding ways to help each other.
+However, millennials and Gen Zs are now more comfortable discussing their mental health and finding ways to help each other.

-Eventually, the subject of depression and other mental-related illnesses will be viewed just like the physical illnesses without any judgment.
+Eventually, the subject of depression, anxiety, and other mental-related illnesses will be viewed just like physical illnesses without any judgment.

-Before, the primary determinant of success is how much money you have in the bank, how big your house is, how fancy is the car you drive, or how latest your devices are.
+Before, the primary determinant of success was how much money you had in the bank, how big your house was, how fancy the car you drove, or how latest your devices were.

 Fortunately, today, success is becoming more personal, especially for millennials.
 How you determine success is entirely your own.

 Define your own success.
 Don’t let the previous generation transfer the burden of living up to society’s standard, which will keep you trapped in the Rat Race.
 Escape.

 The generational gap between the Boomers and Millennials can also be true with the gap between the Millenials, Gen Z, and the succeeding generations.